Xanthippus (Spartan commander)

 Diodorus gives an account of Xanthippus' death.
 After the Battle of Tunis, Xanthippus stopped in the city of Lilybaeum (now Marsala, Sicily), which was besieged by the Romans.
 He inspired courage and led an attack defeating the Romans.
 Jealous of Xanthippus's success, the city betrayed him by giving him a leaky ship, and he supposedly sank in the Adriatic Sea on his voyage home.
 Scholar John Lazenby argues that this story is completely implausible, a claim supported by a report of a Xanthippus being made governor of a newly acquired province by Ptolemy Euergetes of Egypt in 245 BC.
-It is further supported by Polybius' assertion that Xanthippus returned to Greece rather than stopping in Lilybaeum, a more likely claim as Polybius lived closer to Xanthippus' time than Diodorus, and in terms of general plausibility.
+It is supported by Polybius' assertion that Xanthippus returned to Greece rather than stopping in Lilybaeum, a more likely claim as Polybius lived closer to Xanthippus' time than Diodorus, and in terms of general plausibility.
 Appian, in his African Book, asserts that Xanthippus was sent back to Sparta with honors and warships by the Carthaginians, but that they had the ships' captains toss Xanthippus and his men into the sea.

-Silius Italicus writes that Xanthippus was originally from Amyclae in Laconia, but this may as well be an invention for metric convenience.
+Silius Italicus writes that Xanthippus was originally from Amyclae in Laconia.
 He also says that three sons of Xanthippus, named Xanthippus, Eumachus and Critias, served under Hannibal as mercenary cavalrymen and were killed in the Battle of Ticinus.